 The third indicator, mortality attributed to unintentional poisoning, has declined slightly over the past two decades.
 Unintentional poisoning is defined as death caused by chemicals, pesticides, kerosene, carbon monoxide and medicines, or can be the result of environmental contamination or occupational chemical exposure.
 Compared to 2000, all regions have lower mortality rates in the latest year available (2019).

-OECD age-standardised rates for accidental poisoning show that none of the Nordics have managed to significally reduce mortality rates over the past two decades.
+OECD age-standardised rates for accidental poisoning show that none of the Nordics are below the target threshold on this indicator.
+Additionally, none have managed to significally reduce accidental mortality rates over the past two decades.

 Strengthen the implementation of the World Health Organization Framework Convention on Tobacco Control in all countries, as appropriate